IBM/bee-travels-istio/README.md

    ```

 <!-- SCREENSHOT -->
-2. Navigate to the application in the browser, enter a destination, and make a car rental request.
+2. In a different browser tab, navigate to the Bee Travels application, enter a destination, and make a car rental request.
 ![car](readme_images/car.png)

 <!-- SCREENSHOT -->